Information pursuant to Article 13 of the EU General Data Protection Regulation (GDPR) for the Indico Event Management System

 6. Transfer of personal data to a third country

-There are no plans to transfer your personal data to a third country/international organization.
+There are no plans to transfer your personal data to a third country or an international organization.

 7. Duration of storage

-Personal data will be stored for the following period:
+Personal data is stored for the following period:

 8. Cookies